Asymptotic optimality of dynamic first-fit packing on the half-axis: Proof of Theorem

 \subsection{Preliminaries}

 For any fixed $r$ the following properties hold.
 Consider a fixed and finite $x \ge 0$.
 Denote by $S_x$ the projection of state $S \in \cs$, which only describes the occupancy configuration in the interval $[0,x)$: $S_x = (F_i(\xi), ~\xi \le x, ~i=1,2)$.
-Note that the set $\cs_x$ of possible values of $S_x$ is finite.
-Denote by $\ch_x$ the set of real-valued functions of $S \in \cs$, which depend only on the projection $S_x$; clearly, any function $h \in \ch_x$ has only a finite set of values, and is finite.
-Given the structure of our model, it is easy to check the following: any function $h \in \ch_x$ is within the domain of the (infinitesimal) generator $\ca$ of the Markov process $S(t)$, and $\ca h (S)$ depends only on the projection $S_{x+1}$ of state $S$.
-(A small subtlety here is that changes of the state projection $S_x$, which may occur with probabilities $O(\Delta)$ within a small time interval $\Delta>0$, depend on the occupancy configuration in $[0,x+1)$, as opposed to $[0,x)$.
-For example, suppose $x$ is an integer, and that the interval $[x-1,x)$ is empty; then whether or not a new 2-item arrival can be stored in the interval $[x-1,x+1)$ depends on whether or not interval $[x,x+1)$ is occupied).
-In particular, $\ca h (S)$ has only a finite set of values.
-We conclude that, for any $x$ and for any $h \in \ch_x$, $\E h (S(\infty))$ is finite, and \beql{eq-bar} \E \ca h (S(\infty))=0, \eeql where $S(\infty)$ is the random system state in the stationary regime.
-We will use this fact repeatedly in what follows.
-Note also that the form of the generator $\ca h$ is determined by possible transitions (and their rates) due to a single item arrival or departure, which change $S_x$ - the occupancy configuration in $[0,x)$.
+Denote by $\ch_x$ the set of bounded real-valued functions of $S \in \cs$, which depend only on the projection $S_x$.
+(For the special model with two item sizes considered here, the set of possible values of $S_x$ is finite and, therefore, {\em any} function in $\ch_x$ is automatically bounded.)
+Given the structure of our model, it is easy to observe the following: any function $h \in \ch_x$ is within the domain of the (infinitesimal) generator $\ca$ of the Markov process $S(t)$, even though the value $\ca h (S)$ may depend not only on $S_x$.
+(This is because changes of the state projection $S_x$, which may occur with probabilities $O(\Delta)$ within a small time interval $\Delta>0$, may depend on the occupancy configuration to the right of point $x$.
+For example, suppose $x$ is an integer and interval $[x-2,x-1)$ is occupied.
+Then, $S_x$ does not depend on whether or not interval $[x-1,x+1)$ is empty or is occupied by a 2-item.
+The value of $\ca h (S)$, however, does depend on that, because in the former case it has to account for a possible arrival of a new 1-item into $[x-1,x)$, while in the latter case it does not.)
+Indeed, for $h \in \ch_x$, the form of the generator $\ca h$ is determined by possible transitions (and their rates) due to a single item arrival or departure, which change $S_x$ - the occupancy configuration in $[0,x)$.
+Specifically, for a given $S$ and $x$, let $\Gamma_x(S)$ be the finite (possibly empty) set of items located completely within $[0,x)$, let $S^{-\gamma}$ be the state resulting from the item $\gamma$ departure, and let $S^{+i}$ be the state resulting from the arrival of an $i$-item; note that, unless an $i$-item arrival changes the state projection $S_x$, i.e. $S^{+i}_x \ne S_x$, $h(S^{+i}) = h(S)$ holds.
+Note that for each $S$ there is only a finite set of those transitions that may change $S_x$.
+Then, for a given $S$ and $h \in \ch_x$,